List of Zack & Quack episodes

 Zack & Quack is a CGI-animated children's television series created by Gili Dolev and Yvette Kaplan.
 The series is produced by Zodiak Media.
 Set inside a pop-up book, the show follows the adventures of a 7-year-old boy Zack and his best friend, Quack.
-The series premiered on Nick Jr. and Milkshake! in the United Kingdom and Ireland on February 7, 2014.
+The series premiered on the Nick Jr. Channel and Milkshake! in the United Kingdom and Ireland on February 7, 2014.
 In the United States, it began airing on April 5, 2014.
 In February 2017, the show ended completely.